satrajitghosh183/Face_Detection/README.md

-# Project Title
-Title: Facial Recognition using OpenCV, MediaPipe and Flask
+#Title: Facial Recognition using OpenCV, MediaPipe and Flask

 Introduction: